royemosby/no-stories/src/recipes/gnocchi.md

 - 1 tsp salt for dough
 - 2 tbsp salt for cooking water
 - 1 large egg
-- 4 tbsp olive oil (or neutral oil for sautée)
+- 4 tbsp olive oil (or neutral oil for sauté)
 - 1 glass jar marinara of preference

 ## Hardware